Levy Economics Institute: Current research

 The Levy Institute has 18 scholars and 50 research associates.
 Their research focuses on such issues as stock-flow consistent macro modeling, monetary policy and financial structure, financial instability, income and wealth distribution, financial regulation and governance, gender equality and time poverty, and immigration/ethnicity and social structure.

 The Levy Institute is known for its research in heterodox economics, specifically in Post-Keynesian and Marxian Economics.

 Governance

-The board of directors includes Leon Botstein, the president of Bard College; Bruce C. Greenwald and Joseph Stiglitz, both of Columbia University; Lakshman Achuthan, managing director of the Economic Cycle Research Institute; Martin L. Leibowitz, managing director of Morgan Stanley; William Julius Wilson of Harvard University; and Dimitri B. Papadimitriou, president of the Levy Institute, Jerome Levy Professor of Economics and executive vice president of Bard College, and managing director of Bard College Berlin.
+The board of directors includes Leon Botstein, the president of Bard College; Bruce C. Greenwald and Joseph Stiglitz, both of Columbia University; Lakshman Achuthan, managing director of the Economic Cycle Research Institute; Martin L. Leibowitz, managing director of Morgan Stanley; William Julius Wilson of Harvard University; Pavlina Tcherneva, President of the Levy Institute; and Dimitri B. Papadimitriou, President Emeritus of the Levy Institute, Jerome Levy Professor of Economics and executive vice president of Bard College, and managing director of Bard College Berlin.

-Masters Program
+Masters program

 In the Autumn of 2014 the first class of students was admitted to the institute's Masters of Science in Economic Theory and Policy.
-The new program is directed by Jan Kregel and is taught by Research Scholars at the institute.
+The initial Director of the new program was Jan Kregel, he was succeeded by Thomas Masterson in 2022 when Profressor Kregel retired.
+The program is taught by Research Scholars at the institute.